 Physicians of all specialties should become familiar with the early signs of this disease to refer patients with symptoms to a specialist for further testing.

 Typically, Alzheimer's progresses slowly in three stages—mild (early-stage), moderate (middle-stage), and severe (late-stage), with symptoms worsening over time.
-On average, a person with Alzheimer's lives four to eight years after diagnosis, but can live as long as 20 years, depending on other factors.3
+On average, a person with Alzheimer's lives four to eight years after diagnosis, but can live for 20 years, depending on other factors.2

 The early signs of Alzheimer’s are:

 Physicians should also assess for other conditions that may mimic or exacerbate dementia, such as vitamin deficiencies, heart conditions, or sleep apnea.